hearthealthbrands/thebiblevisualized/src/posts/2025-12-22-the-overshadowing.md

             <strong>This is the same language used in Exodus for the Cloud of Glory filling the Tabernacle.</strong>
         </p>
         <p>
-            Mary wasn't just being asked to carry a baby; she was being asked to become the new Holy of Holies.
-To house the presence of God.
+            Love is not just a gentle affection; it is a powerful, overshadowing presence.
+God loved the world so much that He didn't send a letter; He sent Himself.
+He asked a teenager to become the new Holy of Holies—to house the very presence of God.
         </p>
         <p>
             This moment was terrifying before it was joyful.
 But Mary’s response changes history.
 She doesn't ask for a map.
-She doesn't negotiate the terms.
 She simply offers the most powerful prayer a human can pray:
         </p>
         <p>
             <em>"I am the Lord’s servant.
 May your word to me be fulfilled."</em> (Luke 1:38)
         </p>
         <p>
-            Biblical Joy isn't the absence of fear.
-It is the result of surrender.
             We prepare for Advent not by doing more, but by surrendering more.
         </p>

         <!-- INTERACTIVE ELEMENT -->